Madhawa97/xsd-browser-validator/README.md

 ## Notes

-`xmllint-wasm` is loaded dynamically to keep the initial bundle lean.
+`libxml2-wasm` is loaded dynamically to keep the initial bundle lean.
 All validation happens locally in the browser.